Ledmington/ledmington.github.io/README.md

 A post's filename must (apparently) follow the convention `YYYY-MM-DD-name-of-post.md`.

 The thumbnail of the post must be in the `/assets/img` directory and the `thumbnail` tag must be the complete path to the image.

+To add a post without visualizing it, add `published: false` in the preamble.

 ## Add an author
 You need to create a new `<author-name>.md` file inside the `_authors` folder.
 Check the template inside the `old/authors` folder to know what informations to write.
 The profile picture must be inside the `assets/img/authors` folder.
 To add more information about an author (like projects, social ecc.) add him/her in the `_data/authors.yml` file.
 To know what to write, check the old template inside the `old/data/_authors.yml`.